martinctl/adaguleeer/README.md

     | `youtube_comments.tsv` | Comments data | [YouNiverse](https://zenodo.org/records/4650046) | 77.2 GB |
     | `yt_metadata_en.jsonl` | Videos metadata | [YouNiverse](https://zenodo.org/records/4650046) | 13.6 GB |

-2. Install the pre-configured  `conda` environment by running the following command.
-It will create an environment called `padawan-pm2` in the default `conda` location on your system (usually `~/anaconda3/envs` or `~/miniconda3/envs`).
+2. Install the required dependencies using `pip` and the following command.
+Try to create a virtual environment first using either `conda` or `venv`.

     ```sh
-    conda env create -f env.yml
+    pip install -r requirements.txt
     ```

 3. Pre-filter the datasets, running `prefiltering.ipynb` notebook.
 This will generate the filtered datasets that will be used in the analysis.
-Do not forget to use the `conda` environment you just created.
+Do not forget to use the virtual environment with all dependencies you just downloaded.

 4. Run all the cells in `results.ipynb` notebook.
 The cells will provide insights on the data, all our explanations as well as the obtained results.